dbfit/dbfit/CONTRIBUTING.md

  *  a working DB2 installation
  *  a working SQL Server installation (obviously)

-**Note: the current setup relies on `nfs` to share the development directory between the host and the guest machines.
-Currently (May '13) vagrant for Windows doesn't support `nfs`, so this VM setup will only work for Linux/Mac OS.**

 ### Setting up the test VM

 1. You first need to [install VirtualBox](https://www.virtualbox.org/wiki/Downloads).